 Should the Supervisor be applying for Professional Development Leave, the Category 4 Delegate will provide the recommendation.

-Human Resources will register the application, check that the applicant meets the eligibility requirements, check the financial limit and advise the applicant and Delegate.
+The People Portfolio will register the application, check that the applicant meets the eligibility requirements, check the financial limit and advise the applicant and Delegate.

 4.10 Service on return